prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 In addition, an optional Testing deliverable is worth up to 10% extra credit to be applied toward the weight of this project.

-> NOTE: If extra credit raises a project's grade above 100%, that higher grade will carry over into final course grade calculations.
+> NOTE: If extra credit raises a project's grade above 100%, that higher grade will carry over into final course grade calculations. :smiley: :chart_with_upwards_trend:

 ### Proposal Evaluation